CompGenomeLab/replicationRepair/README.md

 (outside of `replicationRepair` directory) from the [github link](https://github.com/CompGenomeLab/xr-ds-seq-snakemake).

-- To produce consistent results, `genome_hg19.fa` should be copied to `xr-ds-seq-snakemake/resources/ref_genomes/hg19/` (`hg19/` directory should be created before copying the genome file).
+- For the sake of reproducibility, you should checkout to branch `v0.6.1` before running the pipeline.

-- Lastly, `config_DS.yaml` and `config_XR.yaml` files in `xr-ds-seq-snakemake/config/`
+- Lastly, content of `config.yaml` file in `xr-ds-seq-snakemake/config/`
-should be replaced by their counterparts in `replicationRepair/config/`.
+should be replaced by the content of `config_xr_ds_seq.yaml` in `replicationRepair/config/`.

 ### Retrieve Melanoma Simple Somatic Mutations